 These days, the challenge is to develop low cost industrial technologies that can be used to treat large volumes of water and simultaneously remove micropollutants like pesticides and their metabolites, which can be more toxic than the original compounds.

-Professor Patrick Drogui, C
+Professor Patrick Drogui, Co-author of the study

 Even though PEF is a clean and effective technology, it will take additional work to combine it with a biological treatment method in a water treatment plant and make it to be more energy efficient.
 Additional research required to better understand how the atrazine degradation mechanisms detected in the study work in the presence of organic matter.